We'll set the scene.

 Jeff's first two basement-brewed creations?
 A brown dubbel with earthy undertones named Abbey and a remarkably well-balanced amber he named Fat Tire.
 To say the rest was history would be to overlook his wife's involvement.
 Kim Jordan was New Belgium's first bottler, sales rep, distributor, marketer, and financial planner, as well as the company's longtime CEO.

-In 2015, Jordan passed the torch to New Belgium's current CEO Christine Perich.
+In the fall of 2015, Jordan passed the torch to New Belgium's current CEO Christine Perich.

 Electrical engineer meets social worker; ideals flourish